NemProject/nem-docs/pages/Guides/supernode-program/docs.en.md

   Prior to the month-end, a new enrollment address will be announced by [Twitter](https://twitter.com/nemofficial) and [Discord](https://www.discord.gg/xymcity).
   The node operator has to re-enroll each month using a new enrollment address.
 Enrollment for the next month is available 4 days before the end of the preceding month.

   As an alternative to enrollment via NEM Wallet, you can send enroll transaction manually.
-It should be transfer transaction with message ``enroll <NODE_HOST> <CODEWORD_HASH>`` to current enrollment address.
+It should be transfer transaction with message: ``enroll <NODE_HOST> <CODEWORD_HASH>`` send to current enrollment address.

-  As a ``<NODE_HOST>`` should be used host from ``/node/info`` endpoint.
-Current ``<CODEWORD_HASH>`` can be fetched for specific account by main **public key** (Make sure you are using public - not private key) using Supernode API: ``https://supernodesapi.nem.io/codeword/<main_public_Key>``.
+  As a ``<NODE_HOST>`` you should use host from ``/node/info`` endpoint.
+Current ``<CODEWORD_HASH>`` can be fetched for specific account by main **public key** (Make sure you are using public - not private key) using Supernode API: ``https://nem.io/supernode/api/codeword/<main_public_Key>``.

-- **Step 12**: Review Your Results at [nem.io/supernodes](https://nem.io/supernodes).
+- **Step 12**: Review Your Results at [nem.io/supernode](https://nem.io/supernode).

-  To make sure that your NEM node is passing all the tests review results at [nem.io/supernodes](https://nem.io/supernodes) webpage.
+  To make sure your NEM node is passing all the tests review results at [nem.io/supernode](https://nem.io/supernode) web page.
 Please be patient, since your results will not be visible immediately.

-## Editing Your Supernode IP/Domain
+## Editing Your Supernode Host

-Some node admins will need to change the IP address from time to time as they move hosting services.
-Or at some point, a node admin might want to change their node name.
+Some node admins will need to change the IP address or domain from time to time as they move hosting services.

-In such a case, you have to modify node configuration and re-send enrollment (Step 11) with a changed IP/Domain.
+In such a case, you have to modify node configuration and re-send enrollment (Step 11) with a changed Host.